In this article we’ll explain the difference between DAB and FM radio, and look at the pros and cons of each broadcasting medium.

 For more information, see this article: Is Internet Radio Better Than DAB?

-For some more suggestions and help with choosing a DAB radio, see our roundup of the best DAB radios under £100.
+For some more suggestions and help with choosing a DAB radio, see our roundup of the best DAB radios on the market.